 A consumer who pays off balances in full and on time every month can consider having multiple cards to take full advantage of benefits such as cashback, frequent flyer miles and discounts.
 However, holding more cards also means greater potential for racking up debt.

-Besides limiting your borrowing, having fewer credit cards also means fewer bills to keep track of each month – which can help you stay on top of your credit card payments and avoid incurring late fees or interest.
+Besides limiting your borrowing, fewer credit cards also means fewer bills to keep track of each month – which makes it easier to stay on top of credit card payments and avoid incurring late fees or interest.

 3. Switch to a personal loan

-Personal loans are “unsecured” loans, which means that unlike secured loans, they’re not backed by collateral – like a house or a car – that lenders can repossess if borrowers default.
+Personal loans are “unsecured” loans, which means they’re not backed by collateral – like a house or a car – that lenders can repossess if borrowers default.
 This means personal loans have higher interest rates than secured loans, but much lower interest rates than credit cards.

-Personal loans can be used to consolidate credit card debt into one manageable account, as long as you stay within your borrowing limit.
-This will help cut back on the number of bills to pay and keep track of every month.
+Personal loans can be used to consolidate credit card debt into one account, as long as you stay within your borrowing limit.
+This cuts back the number of bills to pay and keep track of every month.
 Instead, a personal loan allows borrowers to pay a fixed amount monthly.

-However, before taking out another loan, any borrower should consider identifying and tackling the root cause of their debt through financial re-evaluation or lifestyle changes.
+However, before applying for another loan, any borrower should consider identifying and tackling the root cause of their debt through financial re-evaluation or lifestyle change.
 Ultimately, borrowers need to do their research and make sure personal loans are financially viable for them.